 Web pages designed to support streaming video usually presuppose a streaming media server and storage for the streaming media.
 Information Technology Services pilots a video streaming service whereby departments can store their MP4 streaming video files in a central repository and make use of a central streaming server to stream the media within their web pages, similar to what is depicted below:

 Here is a highlight of our service provision:

 Eligibility – HKU departments/centres/units can apply.
 The service is not for use by individual users.

-Supported format of streaming media files – Adobe Flash media (Other video formats must be converted into Flash before they can be streamed.
-Refer to self-help procedure for Encoding, Uploading and Publishing Flash Video Files for HKU Video Streaming Service).
+Supported format of streaming media files – MP4 video format (Other video formats must be converted into MP4 before they can be streamed.
+Refer to self-help procedure for Encoding, Uploading and Publishing Video Files for HKU Video Streaming Service).